-Our handbook will assist you in understanding iForward's policies, procedures and operations.
+Also included in the handbook are iForward's policies and procedures.
 Included are the rules and practices which govern school behavior and pave the way to your academic success. iForward values responsibility, honesty, equality, and self-discipline.
 Diligence in study and respect in all school relationships is expected.

 We look forward to working with you and being part of your total school educational experience.
-Please always feel free to let us know your ideas, suggestions and concerns.
+Please always feel free to let us know your ideas, suggestions, and concerns.
 I want every single student and parent to understand that, at iForward, YOU matter to us.
 No exceptions!

-Academically yours,

-Mr. Billy Beesley, M.Ed., S. Ed.

-iForward Principal & Executive Director
+Academically yours, Mr. Billy Beesley, S.Ed., A.B.D. iForward Principal & Executive Director iForward Vision Statement

-"Students Matter at iForward!"
+Mrs. Constance Quade, M.S.
+Ed. iForward Assistant Principal "Students Matter at iForward!"